Mavericks overcome 19-point deficit to beat Kings 114-113

 Kings: Richaun Holmes returned after missing five games because of back soreness.
 Holmes had six points and six rebounds in 16 minutes. … Guard Jeremy Lamb sat with left hip soreness.

-Mavericks: Finney-Smith had 17 points, hitting 5 of 11 from 3-point range. … Dinwiddie converted 12 of 13 free throws. … Power forward Maxi Kleber missed his second straight game with an ankle injury.
+Mavericks: Finney-Smith had 17 points, hitting 5 of 11 from 3-point range. … Dallas came in second in the NBA allowing only 10.8 3-pointers per game and held Sacramento to nine, three in the second half. … Power forward Maxi Kleber missed his second straight game with an ankle injury.

 UP NEXT